-Proposal 1 - Election of Directors: With respect to this proposal, votes may be cast in favor of or withheld from each director nominee.
-You may vote "for all," "withhold all" or "for all except" with respect to the director nominees.
+Proposal 1 - Election of Directors: With respect to this proposal, you may cast your vote "for all," "withhold all" or "for all except" with respect to the director nominees.
 Assuming the existence of a quorum, the nominees receiving a plurality of the votes cast by the shares entitled to vote will be elected as directors.

-Proposal 2 - Advisory Vote on the Compensation of Our Named Executive Officers: With respect to this proposal (the results of which will not be binding upon Old Dominion or the Board), you may vote "for," "against," or "abstain" from voting.
+Proposal 2 - Advisory Vote to Approve the Compensation of Our Named Executive Officers: With respect to this proposal (the results of which will not be binding upon Old Dominion or the Board), you may vote "for," "against," or "abstain" from voting.
 For this advisory, non-binding vote to be approved by the shareholders, the votes cast "for" this proposal must exceed the votes cast "against" this proposal.